provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetOrderResponse"></a>

 ### QueryGetOrderResponse
-QueryGetOrderResponse is a response message for the QueryGetOrder endpoint.
+QueryGetOrderResponse is a response message for the GetOrder query.

 | Field | Type | Label | Description |